 1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency it supports.

-General Education Competency: Think
+General Education Competency: Think critically about questions to yield meaning and value

 Course Outcomes or Objectives Supporting the General Education Competency Selected:

 Students will analyze historical evidence and/or primary sources, and generate arguments and conclusions about major problems, debates, and issues in U.S. history from 1945 to 2000.

+Visualize and engage the world from different historical, social, religious, and cultural approaches.

+Course Outcomes or Objectives Supporting the General Education Competency Selected:

+Students will explore the depth of diversity - socioeconomic status, ethnicity, race, gender and religion - in the United States during the Cold War era and how different groups of people experienced the various issues that arose during the Cold War era.

 B. Other Course Objectives/Standards